timin/myrepo/README.md

 # What is Habitat Package Refersh
 <definition/description>

-Package Refresh can be divided into parts
+Package Refresh can be divided into parts:
 PKG upgrade:

 PKG build:

 PKG publish:

 PKG integrate:

 # instruction manual/guides/howto article related to Habitat